 The Administrative Order on Consent (AOC) requires the Navy to research and evaluate structural upgrades to the existing tanks at Red Hill.
-Currently the tanks are constructed of concrete with quarter inch steel plates forming a liner around the barrel and top of the tanks, and half inch steel plates lining the bottom of the tanks.
-The concrete varies from 2 ½ to 4 feet thick, and the entire tank sits atop a twenty foot thick concrete foundation.
+Currently the tanks are constructed of concrete with quarter-inch steel plates forming a liner around the barrel and top of the tanks, and half-inch steel plates lining the bottom of the tanks.
+The concrete varies from 2 ½ to 4 feet thick, and the entire tank sits atop a concrete foundation that is 20 feet thick.

-On September 8, 2016 the Navy and Defense Logistics Agency (DLA) submitted the Draft Tank Upgrade Alternatives (TUA) Scope of Work, which was conditionally approved by the Regulatory Agencies on December 8, 2016 (letter available for viewing below).
-As required by the conditional approval, the Navy and DLA provided the Regulatory Agencies and external subject matter experts with two interim TUA Report Progress Updates in June 2017 and October 2017.
-The Navy and DLA have also developed and submitted the TUA Decision Process document, which describes the decision-making process and identifies the information sources the Navy and the DLA will use to select the Best Available Practicable Technology (BAPT) for a Tank Upgrade Alternative in accordance with Section 3 of the Administrative Order on Consent Statement of Work (AOC/SOW).
+The Navy and Defense Logistics Agency have also developed and submitted the Tank Upgrade Alternatives Decision Process document, which describes the decision-making process and identifies the information sources the Navy and the Defense Logistics Agency will use to upgrade the tanks in accordance with Section 3 of the Administrative Order on Consent Statement of Work (AOC/SOW).
 This Decision Process Document was submitted to the Regulatory Agencies on September 29, 2017 and is available for viewing below.

 Red Hill Tank Upgrade Alternatives Report [redacted] - 8 December 2017 (PDF)(459 pp, 14 MB,